StitiRout/FacePlus/README.md

-.
-FacePlus – Instant Face Beauty Analyzer
+##FacePlus – Instant Face Beauty Analyzer

 FacePlus is a web-based application that analyzes a user’s facial image and provides a beauty score along with a positive compliment.
 The project focuses on face positivity, user-friendly design, and smooth interaction using a modern web interface.